shvets/shvets.github.io/source/blog/2014-09-13-configuring_macbook_with_scripts.md

 The problem with all of them is that they ought to be executed **manually**.
 But we want to do it **automatically** with the help of scripts.

-When you try to solve this type of task, you have **"the chicken and egg" problem** - in order to do automatic provision, you have to have pre-installed languages/libraries.
+When you try to solve this type of problem, you have **"the chicken and the egg" problem** - in order to do automatic provision, you have to have pre-installed languages/libraries.
 You don't want to do everything in form of **low-level shell script**, but rather in **high-level language**, like ruby, python or node.
 Unfortunately such high-level scripts use external libraries that need to be downloaded